mertdemirlicakmak/playwright-demo/README.md

 - Google Chrome
 - Docker

+### Folder structure

+Gherkin feature files are located in the `features` folder.

+Page object models for the sites are located in the `poms` folder.

+Pytest BDD test cases are located in the `tests` folder.

 ### Steps to run the test:

 There are two ways to run the test: locally and with docker.